quiltdata/quilt/docs/Catalog/FileBrowser.md

 ### Text editor

-You can edit plain text, JSON and YAML files.
+You can edit plain text, Mardkdown, JSON and YAML files.

-You can also create new files of available to edit file formats.
-Button for creating text files is located above file browser in far right "burger"-menu
+You can also create new files in available to edit file formats.
+Button for creating text files is located above file browser in far right «burger»-menu

 ![Open menu](../imgs/catalog-createfile-menu.png)